How to Have a Meaningful Wedding in 2020

 Get Ready Together

 There's a tradition that the bride and groom are supposed to spend their wedding day apart until the ceremony, with the possible exception of a quick "first look" prior to the wedding.
 On a day that's supposed to be about sharing your love story with the world, more couples are choosing to ditch this tradition.
-Enjoy some quality time together on your wedding day, whether that means having breakfast together with your wedding party or preparing for the ceremony together in a relaxed and enjoyable way.
+Enjoy some quality time together on your wedding day, whether that means having breakfast together with your wedding party or preparing for the ceremony together in a relaxed and enjoyable way before the walk down the aisle.
 Without the pressure of a more formal and complicated wedding ceremony, things will be simpler.
 Instead of having a rushed and hectic time getting ready, you can enjoy the experience connecting with your future spouse and your closest friends and family who you have chosen to support you on this occasion.

 Plan a Dream Photo Shoot